 Pursuant to article 133 of the Code of Conduct, and as the last validated daily schedule at RD GCT is expected to be firm, Elia can enforce the SA to return to its daily schedule in real-time.
 Elia will only enforce the SA to return to its daily schedule when this is deemed necessary for the grid security i.e. if the deviation of the daily schedule causes or aggravates a congestion risk.
-This command can be requested for a specific delivery point or for all delivery points in a specific electrical zone, in accordance with the CRI level (as described in Section 6.1) defined in this zone.
+This command will be requested for all delivery points in a specific electrical zone, in accordance with the CRI level (as described in Section 6.1) defined in this zone.
 The SA of the delivery point only needs to react if its active power injection/offtake is deviating from the daily schedule in the direction of the medium or high CRI defined in the zone (note: the authorized boundaries in which the delivery point is allowed to operate is indicated in the return to schedule request message)